- Bedding can be a cause for skin irritation and skin allergies, especially in younger children with more sensitive skin.

 - Pet dander allergies - triggered by dander in the sleeping environment

-- Allergic contact dermatitis caused by laundry products
+- Contact Dermatitis - Allergic contact dermatitis caused by laundry products

 We’re going to explore each of these in relation to kids bedding and the steps you can take to remove or minimise the cause behind an allergic reaction on skin.

-At least 10% of children in the world have eczema and suffer from the characteristic symptoms of:
+Eczema (or atopic dermatitis) is an inflammatory skin condition of which at least 10% of children in the world have eczema and suffer from the characteristic symptoms of:

 - Skin infections from scratching